 Dealing with excess amounts of snow is a challenge for anyone, but it is especially difficult for seniors.
 Older adults are already more likely to experience a slip and fall, and that number skyrockets in the winter.
 However, traditional shoveling methods can be exhausting and even impossible for seniors.

-If you’re searching for snow removal options for seniors, consider some of the options below so that you and your loved one stay safe.
+If you’re searching for snow shoveling services for seniors, consider some of the options below so that you and your loved one stay safe.

 Electric snow blowers or power shovels

 For the older adults who still want to handle snow removal themselves, don’t go traditional.
 There are plenty of options for lightweight electric snow blowers and shovels.
 There are a few things to be aware of, however—some require you to charge it ahead of time, while others might need an extension cord.
 Be prepared before a storm hits so you can be ready to use them when necessary.

 If snow removal is too difficult to tackle your on own, leave it in the hands of a professional.
 Call a few different companies to find the rate that works best for you.
 You must be mindful of this option, however, as some individuals take advantage of seniors by not doing a job as they should.
 Make sure you check with the Better Business Bureau and/or look at company reviews before hiring any snow removal company.

 Many municipalities or churches organize volunteer groups who are willing to remove snow for seniors or disabled residents requesting assistance in the winter.
 These usually come at a low cost or are even free, which is great for seniors on a budget.
 Speak to members of your house of worship or any local charities to see if they offer anything.

 Check if your local government offers a program